Endava-Sofia/fe-code-guidelines/guidelines/react.md

 > This preference can be enforced with an existing ESLint rule in your project: [react/destructuring-assignment](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/destructuring-assignment.md)

-### Avoid using dom or predefined component prop names for different purposes
+### Avoid using DOM or predefined component prop names for different purposes

 People expect props like style and className to mean one specific thing.
 Varying this API for a subset of your app makes the code less readable and less maintainable, and may cause bugs.